 Drawdown reverse wires guarantee funds for payroll providers, PEOs and ASOs, by "pre-funding" payroll transactions and preventing insufficient fund (NSF) situations.
 That is because their client's money is already in the payroll processor's bank account, which avoids the situation where the payroll processor has paid their client's payroll only to find that their client doesn't have enough funds in their bank account at the time of debit.
 NSFs can cause severe financial pain for payroll providers, so the drawdown reverse wire option helps many payroll provider owners and managers sleep well at night.

 Why Use Drawdown Reverse Wires Instead of ACH Payroll Transactions?

-ACH transactions are normally used for payroll because they cost less, but are not guaranteed.
+ACH transactions are normally used for payroll because they cost less but are not guaranteed.
 Drawdown reverse wires are guaranteed and help offset the risk associated with payroll.
-Drawdowns are typically reserved for employers whose businesses are still new, who are new clients for the payroll provider, have a higher dollar payroll, and/or are companies in high-risk industries – all of which, of course, has to be acceptable to the payroll provider's client.
+Drawdowns are typically reserved for employers whose businesses are still new, who are new clients for the payroll provider, have a higher dollar payroll, and/or are companies in high-risk industries – and, of course, have to be acceptable to the payroll provider's client.

 Does Your Bank Offer Drawdown Reverse Wires?

-Many banks offer drawdown reverse wires for payroll or other types of transactions, but they make it a cumbersome process.
-They rarely allow payroll providers to process drawdowns with software or online and typically require a special file or separate processing, which can be a pain.
+Many banks offer drawdown reverse wires for payroll or other types of transactions, but they make it a cumbersome process and only offer them during banking hours, which may not be convenient for you especially if something goes wrong.
+Banks rarely allow payroll providers to process drawdowns with software or online and typically require a special file or separate processing, which can be inconvenient.

-A few third-party ACH payroll providers like Cachet Financial Services offer drawdown reverse wire that you can initiate online from our software, so consider this if you're a payroll provider, PEO or ASO with high-risk clients.
+A few third-party ACH payroll providers like Cachet Financial Services offer drawdown reverse wires that you can initiate online from software, so consider this if you're a payroll provider, PEO or ASO with high-risk clients.